cklb/pymoskito/docs/examples/pendulum.rst

 and stabilizing the system by switching to a Ljapunov controller once the pendulums point upwards.

 A 3D visualizer is implemented.
-In case of missing libraries, a 2D visualization can be used instead.
+In case of missing VTK, a 2D visualization can be used instead.

 An external :py:data:`settings` file contains all parameters.
 All implemented classes import their initial values from here.